ValdiviaDev/RTS-balancing-research/docs/README.md

 * Unit upgrades
 * Other

 Buildings are the most important aspect of it and allow for the creation of units, unit upgrades and other entities, like for example, scout towers, in Warcraft's case.
 There has to be specified which buildings create each units, upgrade units, spceial units or entities; and in which conditions can they be created.
-What the unit upgrades mostly do is to better unit and special unit stats.
+What the unit upgrades mostly do is better the units' and special units' stats.

 A recommendable way to start making a tech tree from scratch, is to first make a table with the every element that will compose the tech tree, in this fashion: